APGAR Scores Are Quite Accurate in Predicting ADHD

 This APGAR procedure was developed in 1952 and used around the world.
 APGAR is a 10-point scale that measures respiration, reflexes, skin color, pulse, and heart rate in the first minutes of life and may be repeated later if the score is and remains low.
 A study of 980,902 babies born in Denmark from 1988 to 2001 found that newborns with APGAR scores between 1 and 4 had a 75% higher risk of developing ADHD than babies with scores of 9 to 10.
 The risk of ADHD was 63% higher with scores of 5 to 6.
 The children were followed from age 3 through 2006, or until they were diagnosed with ADHD, whichever came first.
 ADHD cases totaled 8,234 and 82% were boys.

-The Results of The Study of ADHD and The APGAR Test
+The Results of The Study and The APGAR Test

 APGAR scores were inversely associated with risk of ADHD (hazard ratio .92; 95% confidence interval [CI]: .88-.96, P trend < .001).
 Compared with children with APGAR scores of 9 or 10 at 5 minutes, the risk for ADHD was 75% higher in children with APGAR scores of 1 to 4 (hazard ratio 1.75; 95% CI: 1.15-2.11) and 63% higher for those with AGAR scores of 5 to 6 (95% CI: 1.25-2.11).
 The conclusions drawn from this study were that a low APGAR score was associated with an increased risk of ADHD in childhood.
 Low APGAR scores and ADHD may share common causes or a low APGAR score reflects at least one causal pathway leading to ADHD.